abdullah-al-masud/msdlib/README.md

   Documentation:
 </h2>

 Complete documentation of classes and functions can be found [here](https://github.com/abdullah-al-masud/msdlib/blob/master/DOC.md).
+The list is alphabetically ordered.

 <h2>
     Overview